pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 ## Join us and get involved

 Any person/group is welcome to join us.
 Be it research leader, researcher, undergraduate, or industry professional.
+You can provide reference data, share suggestions and insights, help fellow modellers asking for assistance in [Discord](https://discord.gg/AnuJBk23FU) Support channel, contribute into outreach activities and events, and fund projects.
 A simple way to explore opportunities for collaboration is to join our meetings.
 All of them are **OPEN**.

 * [List of meetings and times](https://github.com/pypsa-meets-earth/pypsa-earth#get-involved)